raniesantos/vue-error-page/README.md

 ### Setup

 This package depends on a global event bus in order to emit events that will show the error page.
 You must first define an event bus on the `window` object.
-By default it looks for the key `eventBus` but you can configure this to something else.
+By default it looks for the `eventBus` key but you can configure this to use a different key.

-You must also define a `resolver`.
-A resolver is a callback function that should return the error page component and also indicate the directory where the error pages can be found.

 ```js
 import Vue from 'vue';